psyplot/psyplot.github.io/_pages/home.md

 # Contribute

-We are always looking for contributors providing new plugins, formatoptions, code snippets, etc.!
+We are always looking for contributors providing new plugins, format options, code snippets, etc.!
 The [developers guide][devguide] provide some general background on the framework.
-We are looking forward to your PR in one of our [repositories on Github][github], or transform your code-snippets into formatoptions if you post them in a new [issue][issues].
+We are looking forward to your PR in one of our [repositories on Github][github], or transform your code-snippets into format options if you post them in a new [issue][issues].

 We kindly ask you to adhere to the [code of conduct][coc].
 Feel free to checkout our [contribution guide][contrib] for more information, and a guide